AlexLeungZ/flask-wordle/README.md

 ### Remarks

-- Normally the answers are logged for debug propose (Under flask/debug mode)
+- Normally the answers are logged for debug propose (Under debug mode)
 - It is recommended to set a larger number for absurdle mode (host cheat)